Namchee/conventional-pr/docs/README.md

-## Whitelists and Validators
+# Whitelists and Validators

-Whitelists and validators are the core of `conventional-pr` that determines the validity of the pull request that triggers the workflow.
+Whitelists and validators are the core functionality of `conventional-pr` that determines the validity of the pull request that triggers the workflow.

+Whitelists and validators can be enabled or disabled from the workflow inputs.

-### Whitelist
+## Whitelist

-Whitelist is a collection of criteria that allows a pull request validation to be skipped.
-A pull request that fulfills **at least one** of the enabled whitelists criteria will be considered as a valid pull request.
+Whitelist is a collection of criteria that allows a pull request validator to be skipped.
+A pull request that satisfies **at least one** of the enabled whitelists criteria will be marked as a valid pull request.

 Currently, there are 4 available whitelists that can be used